-- 3. The Applicant must ensure that the Management Plans required under this consent are prepared in accordance with any relevant guidelines, and include: - (a) detailed baseline data; - (b) a description of: - the relevant statutory requirements (including any relevant approval, licence or lease conditions); - any relevant commitments or recommendations identified in the documents listed in condition 2(d) of Schedule 2; - any relevant limits or performance measures/criteria; and - the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; - (c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria;
+- 3. The Proponent must ensure that the Management Plans required under this approval are prepared in accordance with any relevant guidelines, and include: - (a) detailed baseline data; - (b) a description of: - the relevant statutory requirements (including any relevant approval, licence or lease conditions); - any relevant limits or performance measures/criteria; and - the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; - (c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; - (d) a program to monitor and report on the:

-- a program to monitor and report on the: (d) - impacts and environmental performance of the development; and - effectiveness of any management measures (see (c) above); - a contingency plan to manage any unpredicted impacts and their consequences; - (e) (f) a program to investigate and implement ways to improve the environmental performance of the development over time; - a protocol for managing and reporting any: (g) - incidents; - complaints; - non-compliances with statutory requirements; and - exceedances of the impact assessment criteria and/or performance criteria; and - a protocol for periodic review of the plan. (h)
+- impacts and environmental performance of the project; and - effectiveness of any management measures (see (c) above); - (e) a contingency plan to manage any unpredicted impacts and their consequences; - (f) a program to investigate and implement ways to improve the environmental performance of the project over time; - (g) a protocol for managing and reporting any: - incidents; - complaints; - non-compliances with statutory requirements; and - exceedances of the impact assessment criteria and/or performance criteria; and - (h) a protocol for periodic review of the plan.